 Internal Failure Costs – What Are They?

 In the modern era, a product usually has many parts.
-So, there are more chances of quality defects, both prior to and after the production process.
+So, there are more chances of quality defects, both before and after the production process.
 A defect at any stage of the production could create issues for the company in terms of cost and negative response from the market and customers.

 This is why a company takes preventive measures to come up with a defect-free product.
 Still, there are chances of a defective product, and this results in internal failure and other types of quality costs.